Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_bedrock_streamlit_and_snowflake/getting_started_with_bedrock_streamlit_and_snowflake.md

 This block of code builds a User Defined Fucntion (UDF) called ask_bedrock() that accepts three parameters: instructions to the model, context for the model and model type.

-Now, let's use that UDF in a Streamlit app.
+Now, let's use that UDF in a Streamlit app!

 <!-- ------------------------ -->
 ## Build Streamlit App